The Complete Guide To Concord College UK: Reviews, Ranking, Fees And More

-Also to note are the numerous success stories at Concord College: 28 students achieved 4 A*s or more and 53 achieved 3 A*s or more.
-In 2021, 26 students gained places at medical, dental or veterinary schools.
+Also to note are the numerous success stories at Concord College – in 2022, 135 A-Levels students achieved AAA or better.
+In 2021, 11 students gained entry to Oxbridge while 26 students gained places at medical, dental or veterinary schools.

 Concord College Fees For Boarding Students

-The fee for Concord College is £45,000 per annum.
-This includes tuition, accomodation, use of all College Clubs and Societies (except horse riding), meals, laundry, and regular visits to Shrewsbury and elsewhere.
+The fee for Concord College is £53,400 per annum (2023/2024 intake).
+This includes tuition, accommodation, use of all College Clubs and Societies (except horse riding), meals, laundry, and regular visits to Shrewsbury and elsewhere.
 For easter holidays, additional fees may apply (refer to website).

 Not included in the fee: